bajratech/bajratech.github.io/_posts/2016-09-16-Unofficial outing, Bajra blog, Site granny.md

             title="Markhu, Kulekhani"
             caption="Markhu, Kulekhani" %}

 ![alt text](http://1.bp.blogspot.com/_OBZ90VoJqNc/TSw_7rRQuHI/AAAAAAAAFqM/DgDgTAMvsnM/s1600/Stephen%2527s%2Bjungle%2Bpet.jpg "Leech")

-Finally, Bajra relased its own product `Site Granny`, which monitors website/web apps, after a year.
+Finally, Bajra relased its own product <a href="https://sitegranny.com/landing" target="_blank">`Site Granny`</a>, which monitors website/web apps, after a year.
 Though it was released a week earlier, I feel like it is such an important event and it should not go unnoticed.
 We celebrated the release by cutting cakes and smearing it on the developer`s face (they deserved it).
 {% include image.html
             img="/public/images/posts/Site Granny.png"
             title="Site Granny"